hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 See sample output [/label/list.sh.job_id.out](./label/list.sh.job_id.out).

 ### 2.2 Radiology applications
-In this sub-section, we will see demo and then do a hands-on following the hello-world tutorial [MONAI Label Radiology App with 3DSlicer](https://github.com/Project-MONAI/tutorials/blob/main/monailabel/monailabel_HelloWorld_radiology_3dslicer.ipynb) with some HiperGator-specific modifications.
+In this sub-section, we will do two applications showing how to use MONAI Label server + 3DSlicer  for annotation at stage 1 (cold start) and stage 2 (start from a decent pretrained model).

 #### Set up server
 Go to directory `/monai_uf_tutorials/AI4HEALTH_workshop/label/radiology`